amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 # AVL Tree Insertion and Deletion

 AVL tree is just a layer on top of a regular Binary Search Tree (BST).
-The add/remove operations are the same as in the BST, the only difference is that we run the `balance` function after each operation.
+The add/remove operations are the same as in the BST, the only difference is that we run the `balance` function after each change.

 Let's implement the AVL Tree.